a-flyleaf/ygbtdm/au/notyet/iii.md

 "What is *wrong* with you?!"

 Kay Lin doesn't get it.
 Addison went with the little plan just now, didn't she? (*What* plan?)
-She kept Caleb's attention (he was *already* fixated!), then Kay Lin snuck in (yeah, and Addison would've gotten away *sooner* if she hadn't been standing around like a goddamn---), he didn't see it coming, bam.
+She kept Caleb's attention (he was *already* fixated!), then Kay Lin snuck in (yeah, and Addison would've gotten away *sooner* if *a certain someone* hadn't been standing around like a goddamn---), and look, he didn't see it coming, bam.
 Done. ("*Done?!*")

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>Addision still sputtering.
 Kay Lin’s hands are up again halfheartedly; she rolls her eyes.</figcaption></figure>